 The Isle of Skye is one of the most beautiful spots on earth.
 It certainly is one of our favorite parts of the country.
-That said, Scotland is no stranger to rains or midges, so many travelers want to know the best time to visit the Isle of Skye.
+That said, Scotland is no stranger to rain or midges, so many travelers want to know the best time to visit the Isle of Skye.
 There is no straightforward answer to this question, as you have to factor in more than just the weather.
 Crowds and prices play a role, especially in the summer.
 If you are looking for a time when it doesn’t rain, you won’t find it; it rains year-round.

-The rainest months are September through January.
+The rainiest months are September through January.
 May and June are known to be the sunniest and driest months.
 July and August are the warmest, and when the midges are their worst.
 The weather stays relatively mild throughout the year.
 While temperatures rarely rise above 60°F, they don’t fall below the freezing point.

 So take to heart these few tips.

-- The ground is often muddy and the terrain rugged.
+- The ground is often muddy, and the terrain rugged.
 Your shoes will get wet!!
 Wear shoes with good ankle support that can be washed.

 - Wear layers; it is cold and wet in Scotland, even in the summer.
 The Scottish don’t have the reputation of being strong lads for no reason.

 - A good waterproof jacket, ideally with a hood, is a must.
 Though we always pack an umbrella, that may not work well here.
 When the wind is “blowing a hoolie,” and the rain is falling sideways, an umbrella will not function at the end of the day.
 It will be more likely inside out, and you will be soaked!

 - The average temperature on Skye in the peak summer months of June, July, and August is around 55 degrees; please note that that is in Fahrenheit!
 Add an almost constant breeze, and it usually feels colder.
 As a result, we would highly recommend wearing a fleece and a warm hooded jacket.